sito8943/firebase-javascript-interface/README.md

 - table {string} the collection path ex: "users"
 - value {object} the object to save ex: { user: "sito"}

+### hardIsert(table, value)

+_To insert an object to the db with a specific id_

+_If the collection doesn't exist, it will be created_

+Params:

+- table {string} the collection path ex: "users"
+- value {object} the object to save ex: { user: "sito", id:"myId"}

 ### update(table, key, value)

 _To update an element_